quzqquzq/projekt2/readme.md

 * Go to the root directory
 * ./start.sh

-Tested on Ubuntu fresh 23.10 Ubuntu installation.
+Tested on fresh 23.10 Ubuntu installation.